Violinist Yuna Shinohara; violinist Chihiro Kitada; violist Meguna Naka; cellist Tatsuki Sasanuma

 Quartet Amabile has performed with pianist Martha Argerich, and participated in masterclasses with the Shanghai and Vienna String Quartets, Sadao Harada, Koichiro Harada, and Nobuko Imai.
 It was recipient of a three-year Matsuo Academy Promotion Foundation Subsidy.
 The quartet currently studies with one of the members of the Tokyo String Quartet (former winner of the Young Concert Artists International Auditions), violist Kazuhide Isomura.

-YCA represents Quartet Amabile for worldwide engagements.
+YCA represents Quartet Amabile for worldwide engagements, excluding Japan.
 Please contact us for more information.